-With Vehicle as Weapon of Terror, ‘Lone Wolf’ Targets Lower Manhattan Bike Path
+With Vehicle as Weapon of Terror, Lower Manhattan Bike Path Targeted

 Investigators searching Saipov’s Paterson, NJ home found notes indicating he carried out the attack in the name of ISIS, following months of planning, and his attack closely mirrored strategies published on social media by the terrorist organization, according to John Miller, Deputy Commissioner of Intelligence and Counter Terrorism at the NYPD.

-The attack is not considered part of a wider terrorist plot, however, and the suspect is thought to have acted as a lone wolf killer, according to Governor Andrew Cuomo.

-“There’s no evidence to suggest a wider plot, or wider scheme,” said Cuomo.
+Though Governor Andrew Cuomo, in early comments, said, “There’s no evidence to suggest a wider plot, or wider scheme,” the FBI has questioned a second Uzbek man, Mukhammadzoir Kadirov, 32, in connection with the attack.

 The attack drew a massive emergency response, and West St. from 14th St. down to the Battery Tunnel was expected to remain closed in both directions until the evening of Wed., Nov.
 1, to accommodate the ongoing investigation, according to police.